ducanhho2296/DevOps-Pipeline-with-Python-Web-App-AWS-Devops-CICD/README.md

 # Theory Question
 - Which of the following is not a component of the Kubernetes control plane?
 => kubelet

 - What is the purpose of a containerization platform like Docker?
 => package and run applications

 - Which of the following is a cloud-based repository for finding and sharing container images?
+=> Docker Hub

+- What is the purpose of continuous integration (CI) in DevOps?
+=> To build, test, and integrate code changes frequently

+- Which of the following is a Python web framework?
+=> Flask